A Year of Plant Pathogens

 13th September 2024

 Subanguina graminophila on Agrostis stolonifera at Lagan Meadows, Belfast.
 A nematode gall.
 There are very few global records but it is probably extremely underrecorded.
 Within a week I found it at two other sites so it is probably widespread and common in Ireland.
+We (Thomas Fleming at AFBI and I) have barcoded this to confirm its identity — paper on the way.

 16th September 2024